VIOLINIST | EDUCATOR

 Since making my concert debut at thirteen years old, I’ve appeared in hundreds of performances on five continents.

 I’ve served on the faculty of The Juilliard School and the University of Chicago.
-I’ve taught masterclasses and clinics at the Peabody Institute of Music, Oberlin Conservatory of Music, the College-Conservatory of Music at the University of Cincinnati, Dartmouth College, the Longy School of Music of Bard College, McGill University, the Interlochen Summer Arts Academy, and the Korea National University of Arts (Karts).
+I’ve taught masterclasses and clinics at the Peabody Institute of Music, Oberlin Conservatory of Music, the College-Conservatory of Music at the University of Cincinnati, Dartmouth College, the Longy School of Music of Bard College, McGill University, and the Interlochen Summer Arts Academy.

 I’ve worked with musicians of all ages and levels, but lately, I’ve come to find that I especially love working with adult learners, and maintain a small private studio of enthusiastic violin students that I teach in person and online.